Ba-Charaf/mindguard/BUILD_GUIDE.md

-# Zenitsu Extension - Build & Publishing Guide
+# MindGuard Extension - Build & Publishing Guide

 ## Overview

-This guide explains how to build and publish the Zenitsu Chrome Extension to the Chrome Web Store.
+This guide explains how to build and publish the MindGuard Chrome Extension to the Chrome Web Store.

 ## Quick Start